John Cusack to visit Walton Arts Center for screening of High Fidelity

 FAYETTEVILLE, Ark.
-(KNWA) — Actor John Cusack is coming to the Walton Arts Center in Fayetteville for a screening of High Fidelity this April, the venue announced on Tuesday.
+(KFTA) — Actor John Cusack is coming to the Walton Arts Center in Fayetteville for a screening of High Fidelity this April, the venue announced on Tuesday.

 Tickets will go on sale on Friday, February 21 at 10 a.m. and range in price from $49 to $79 plus applicable fees.